sdsunjay/HostedZoneCDK/README.md

-# Welcome to your CDK TypeScript project
+# HostedZone

+Creates a Route53
-This is a blank project for CDK development with TypeScript.
+[HostedZone](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_route53.HostedZone.html) for use in other projects using CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands